 Children: Has at least five or six children.

-Other Facts: Known as the Commander of the Faithful, Mullah Omar created the Taliban in the early 1990s, and is its spiritual guide.
+, Mullah Omar created the Taliban in the mid-1990s, and is its spiritual guide.

 Was a rural Islamic cleric in the village of Singhesar before the 1990s.
 Would hold prayer services in exchange for money in order to provide for his family.